Our Commitment

 ■In line with our Sustainable Policies and as part of our efforts to contribute to local communities, a shared materiality issue with our partner investment corporations, we have been making donations to local communities in which three of our asset management clients (investment corporations) have their property assets, utilizing the Regional Revitalization Support Tax System (Corporate version Hometown Tax Donation), a preferential tax treatment applicable to corporate taxpayers donating to eligible regional revitalization projects.

-In fiscal 2023, We donated on December 1 to Hokkaido’s “ZERO Carbon Hokkaido” campaign (*) and to Kyoto City’s “Project Carbon Neutrality by 2050 – Toward a sustainable society living in harmony with the environment” initiative (the latter being for the second time). (*Track record of donations to Hokkaido: FY2020, FY2021, FY2022, each based on the Cheer on the Hokkaido Medical Care!” drive)
+In fiscal 2024, We donated to Hokkaido’s “ZERO Carbon Hokkaido” campaign (second time) (*) and to Kyoto City’s “Project Carbon Neutrality by 2050 – Toward a sustainable society living in harmony with the environment” initiative (the latter being for the third time). (*Other track record of donations to Hokkaido: FY2020, FY2021, FY2022, each based on the Cheer on the Hokkaido Medical Care!” drive)

-Meanwhile, we have expressed readiness to participate, as a support member, in the “Hokkaido Cheer Network” program designed to bring together people wishing to support Hokkaido.
+Meanwhile, we have expressed readiness to participate, as a support member, in the “Hokkaido Cheer Network” program designed to bring together people wishing to support Hokkaido in 2023.

 Supplier engagement